argonne-lcf/user-guides/docs/aurora/data-management/moving_data_to_aurora/globus.md

     * By default, the command only gives access to your home directory
     * You can add `-restrict-paths /lus/flare/projects/YOURPROJECT` to access your project directory

-4. Open the [GLobus web app](https://app.globus.org/file-manager?destination_id=05d2c76a-e867-4f67-aa57-76edeb0beda0) and search for the endpoint name defined above.
-You will now see your home directory (and project directory, if requested) on Aurora and can initiate transfers with other endpounts (e.g., the Eagle file system on Polaris at `alcf#dtn_eagle`)
+4. Open the [Globus web app](https://app.globus.org/file-manager?destination_id=05d2c76a-e867-4f67-aa57-76edeb0beda0) and search for the endpoint name defined above.
+You will now see your home directory (and project directory, if requested) on Aurora and can initiate transfers with other endpoints (e.g., the Eagle file system on Polaris at `alcf#dtn_eagle`)